 SAFEGUARDING AT PENWORTHAM PRIMARY SCHOOL

 The safety and well-being of the children at Penwortham Primary School is of utmost importance.
-Our Safeguarding Lead in school is Mrs Gaskell and the Deputy Safeguarding Leads are Mrs James and Mrs Noblett.
+Our Safeguarding Lead in school is Mrs Gaskell and the Deputy Safeguarding Leads are Mrs Mather and Mrs Noblett.
 These staff members have undertaken LCC Designated Safeguarding Lead Training.
 Our Safeguarding Governor is Mrs Jones and our Deputy Safeguarding Governor is Miss Flint.

 What is safeguarding?